 A corporation can declare salaries and bonuses as essential business expenses, meaning that they are not required to pay any corporate taxes on them.
 An employee can avoid being taxed twice by taking profits in the form of their annual pay and related bonuses, instead of through dividends.

 If you need help with the process of forming an LLC, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.